Barbell Lunge

 - 1

-Stand with your feet shoulder-width apart and hold a barbell across your upper back, resting it on your traps.
+Place a barbell across your upper back and shoulders, resting it comfortably on your traps.

 - 2